Skip to main content

 All PTO-eligible staff that have been employed at Vanderbilt are enrolled in short-term disability with the base coverage (paid by Vanderbilt) and/or the buy-up coverage (paid by you).
 There is a waiting period of 14 calendar days before short-term disability begins.
 You can use time in your PTO bank or legacy sick time during this waiting period.
 Note that PTO or legacy sick time and short-term disability cannot be used at the same time.

-Mothers will receive 6 weeks of short-term disability payments, after the 2-week waiting period, for a delivery without complications (both normal and c-section).
+Mothers will receive 6 weeks of short-term disability payments, after the 14 calendar day waiting period, for a delivery without complications (both normal and c-section).

 Is there a pre-existing condition clause in the enhanced short-term disability insurance program?

 Yes, you can go to My VU Benefits to elect buy-up coverage.
-You will need to complete an evidence of insurability form to be qualified for coverage.
+You will need to complete an statement of health form and be approved by MetLife to be qualified for coverage.

 Do I have to wait a certain amount of time before the short-term disability benefit begins?
 How does that work?